deepanshs/csdmpy/docs/startFromScratch/interacting_with_csdm.rst

     LinearDimension([0.
 1.])
     )

-You can change the dimensionality of the dependent variables by mutliplying the csdm object with the appropriate scalar quantity, for example,
+You may change the dimensionality of the dependent variables by multiplying the csdm object with the appropriate scalar quantity, for example,

 **Example 5**